MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/fre-setup-ci-sales-app.md

 To comply with Payment Card Industry regulations, organizations must protect personal data shared by customers during calls.
 When you enable the option to hide personal data, credit card details such as the account number, expiration date, and CVV are masked before the call transcript is saved.

+1. Follow steps 1 through 4 in the [Configure call providers and conversation intelligence](#configure-call-providers-and-conversation-intelligence) section to open the conversation intelligence settings.

-- In step 9 above, select **Hide credit card info in transcripts** to mask credit card information in the transcripts of future calls before they're saved.
+1. Go to the **New and upcoming features** section, select **Hide credit card info in transcripts** to mask credit card information in the transcripts of future calls before they're saved.
 Currently, the credit card number mentions in the audio are not redacted.
     :::image type="content" source="media/hide-pii.png" alt-text="Screenshot of the hide personal data option.":::